Kingsmead Cricket Ground

-Kingsmead is a cricket ground in Durban, KwaZulu-Natal, South Africa.
+Kingsmead Cricket Ground is a cricket ground in Durban, KwaZulu-Natal, South Africa.
 Its stated capacity is 25,000, although grass terracing makes up part of the viewing area.
 The 'end names' are the Umgeni End (north) and the Old Fort Road End (south).
-It is the home ground of the KwaZulu-Natal Dolphins and Durban's Super Giants.
+It is the home ground of the Dolphins.

-In October 2019, Hollywoodbets was announced as the naming rights sponsor to the ground, with it now being known as Hollywoodbets Kingsmead Stadium until August 2024.
+In October 2019, Hollywoodbets was announced as the naming rights sponsor of the ground, which is now known as Hollywoodbets Kingsmead Stadium until August 2024.

 Cricket

 The venue hosted the first home Test for the South African cricket team after re-admission into international cricket and also hosted the Test against the English cricket team in 1939, which lasted from the third to the thirteenth of March and was called off over fears that the English would miss their ship home.